grafana/alloy/docs/design/908-proposal-process.md

 * Authors of proposals can start with offline discussions and use alternative tools (such as Google Docs) to prepare proposals for public presentation.

-* The proposal review group keeps discussions on track.
+* The proposal review group keeps discussions focused by preventing derailing and pointing out when concurrent conversational threads can be joined together under a larger idea.

 ## Compatibility